skeweddata/skeweddata.github.io/_posts/2021-01-03-polling-part-3.md

     are easier to poll than cellphones because the area code directly maps to a physical location and calls are harder to screen.

+[^combined]:
+     You can also combine both approaches: ensure you get a baseline number of respondents for each demographic group, then do the weighting.